Originally published in The Declaration October 2016

 Torrey: The best part is meeting great people, the worst part is not sleeping.
 No, actually, the worst part is finding awesome food can be a tricky thing sometimes.
 You can’t wake up in the morning and make the coffee you’re used to, either.
 You have to drink whatever’s around.

 So what’s your go-to when you’re in a new place looking for food?
 What’s the thing you know is going to be good, or do you try something new?

 Burkum: We usually hit small, independent places.
 We look online and find the best-reviewed places.
 You got any Charlottesville recommendations?

-We’ve got all kinds of stuff over here.
-I don’t know, for me, I’m a big burger person, I kind of keep a catalog of all the best burger places in town, if that appeals to you.
-There’s a place right off the University called Boylan Heights that has really great ones, there’s a place on the downtown mall called Citizen Burger that’s very good.
+For me, I’m a big burger person, if that appeals to you.
+There’s a place right off the University called Boylan Heights that has really great ones, and there’s a place on the downtown mall called Citizen Burger that’s very good.

 Burkum: We might have eaten there!
-We visited the mall once, we had a flight in town, or we were driving through or something, and we hung around there a little bit.
+We visited the mall once.
+We had a flight in town, or we were driving through, and we hung around there a little bit.